charlescohanlon/csc480-f25-labs/L1 - (Agentic) LLMs/Overview.md

 We use ChatGPT to facilitate text-based interactions and generate responses to questions or prompts.

-**Google Bard:**
+**Google Gemini:**
-Google Bard is a generative AI tool developed by Google.
+Google Gemini is a generative AI tool developed by Google.
 It is used for creative text generation and storytelling.

-Similar to ChatGPT, Google Bard's responses are generated algorithmically and should be assessed for accuracy and appropriateness.
+Similar to ChatGPT, Google Gemini's responses are generated algorithmically and should be assessed for accuracy and appropriateness.

-We utilize Google Bard to encourage creative exploration and generate imaginative content in our lab activities.
+We utilize Google Gemini to encourage creative exploration and generate imaginative content in our lab activities.

 **Ethical Considerations:**
-AI models like ChatGPT and Google Bard have the potential to generate content that may include biased or inappropriate information.
+AI models like ChatGPT and Google Gemini have the potential to generate content that may include biased or inappropriate information.
 It is essential to exercise responsible use of these tools.

 Students are encouraged to consider ethical implications, potential biases, and reliability when using the AI-generated content in their lab work.